 Raven's Haven is a small home based rescue.
-We are NOT a 501c3 non profit.
-We take care of the birds that come in here on our own.
+We are not a 501c3 non profit.
+We care for the birds that come in here on our own.

 Please educate yourself about parrots and the type of parrot that would fit best with your family.
 The word "parrot" encompases many different species of birds from Budgie to Macaw.
 If you want to adopt and be a "forever" home (and for some of these birds, that means the rest of YOUR life), please go read about these little feathered creatures and their needs before making a life changing decision.

 We will be looking for the homes that will be the best home and will be able to afford the food, toys, cages and vet bills they will incure over their lifetime.

 If you have a medical emergency please contact your local qualified Avian Vet

 If you do not know a Avian Vet in your area please google Certified Avian Vets and your state